Next we will see how we can implement this model in Python. To do so, we will use the scikit-learn

 dump(model, open("random_forest_classifier_default_42.sav", "wb"))

-Adding an explanatory name to the model is vital, since in the case of losing the code that has generated it we will know, on the one hand, what configuration it has (in this case we say default
+Adding an explanatory name to the model is vital because, in the event of losing the code that generated it, we will know several important details.
+Firstly, we will understand its configuration (in this case, we use default

-because we have not customized any of the hyperparameters of the model, we have left those that the function has by default) and also the seed to replicate the random components of the model, which in this case we do it adding a number to the file name, the 42
+because we haven't customized any of the model's hyperparameters; we've kept the defaults of the function).
+Secondly, we will have the seed necessary to replicate the random components of the model, indicated by adding a number to the filename, such as 42

 .

-To exemplify the implementation of a random forest we will use a data set with few instances and that has been previously treated with a full EDA.
+To exemplify the implementation of a random forest, we will use a data set with a few instances that has been previously treated with a full EDA.
 We will use the same data set as in the case of decision trees.

 import pandas as pd